auroragraphics/directx/README.md

 -----
 This port is a combination of mechanical and hand conversion.
 There may be inconsistent or incorrect types in the interfaces.

-Some macros are not be supported.
+Most macros are not be supported.

 Pull requests are welcome to correct any errors discovered.